zelisinho/anypoint-examples/adding-a-new-customer-to-workday-revenue-management/README.md

 ### Example Use Case ###

-Though a simple example, this application nonetheless employs complex functionality to demonstrate a basic use case.
-The application accepts a piece of XML code which contains customer information –  customer name, status and category – and creates a customer record in a Workday instance, automatically inserting the correct data into each field.
+The application accepts an XML code which containing the required customer information (customer name, status and category).
+It parses this xml using the Datamapper component and creates a new customer record in a Workday instance.

 ### Set Up and Run the Example ###

 Complete the following procedure to create, then run this example in your own instance of Anypoint Studio.

 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
 Do not run the application.
 1. In your application in Studio, click the **Global Elements** tab.
-1. Double-click the Workday Revenue Management global element to open its **Global Element Properties** panel.
-1. Change the contents of the **user**, **password** and **endpoint** fields to your account-specific values as follows:
+Double-click the Workday Revenue Management global element to open its **Global Element Properties** panel.
+Change the contents of the **user**, **password** and **endpoint** fields to your account-specific values as follows:

 		user						<USER>@<DOMAIN>
 		password					<PASSWORD>
 		endpoint					<ENDPOINT_URL>

-4. Then click **OK** to save your changes.
+Then click **OK** to save your changes.
 1. In the **Package Explorer**, right-click the adding-a-new-customer-to-workday-revenue-management project name, then select **Run As > Mule Application**.
 Studio runs the application on the embedded server.
 1. Make an HTTP POST request to *http://localhost:9090/* with the request body as follows: